 What does homesteading really mean, I hear you ask?
 Is it heading for the hills entirely off the grid or improvising in a small lodge somewhere in Alaska?
 Fortunately, homesteading is even possible in your cute warm apartment.
 Homesteading is an attitude and a lifestyle similar to that of a minimalist.
 You don’t need acres of land or chickens, and it doesn’t matter if you self-teach.
 For many people looking for a way out of their 9-5 jobs or seeking opportunities to make extra money, homesteading should be high on your consideration list.

 Venturing into homesteading requires a transition period to understand the nitty-gritty of your new settings.
 You are likely to take a bit longer if you are not familiar with cooking, raising chickens, harvesting, and conserving farm produce.
 If you are used to the urban lifestyle, these self-reliant skills might sound daunting, but it isn’t impossible to gain.
 There are limitless ways to make money if your goal is to make ends meet or find a way to live from home.
 All you require is the passion, courage, and a little bit of cash to get you started.
 If homesteading sounds like a shot to you, check out these smart ideas to make extra income.
+Make sure to check out Amish Schoolhouse to learn the ways of the Amish!

 Grow more seeds and sell extra seedlings